-As at the date of this MD&A, the Company has approximately \$4.7 million available in cash, and working capital of approximately \$4.4 million.
-Our budget, including exploration, land holding costs for the Contact Properties, and administration for 2019 has not yet been finalized.
-Our primary obligations relate to (i) the various covenants in and to the Contact Preferred Shares, (ii) the annual payment of USD 30,000 as consideration for the acquisition of the Cobb Creek property, and (iii) the annual lease payments due for some of the land that comprises the East Bailey property.
+As at the date of this MD&A, the Company has approximately \$2.3 million available in cash, and working capital of approximately \$2.6 million.
+Our primary obligations relate to (i) the various covenants in and to the Contact

+Preferred Shares, (ii) the annual payment of USD 30,000 as consideration for the acquisition of the Cobb Creek property, and (iii) the annual lease payments due for some of the land that comprises (what was formerly known as) the East Bailey property.
 Although non-current, the Company has exposure to significant obligations relating to the terms and various covenants in and to the Contact Preferred Shares.